Please note some changes to our obituary service beginning in June, 2011.

 We charge twenty-five cents per page to print copies of microfilm in-house.

-You may email up to 5 names per request to: email@example.com.
-An acknowledgement email will be sent by a staff member to confirm the request within five business days.
+You may email any questions about the service to: firstname.lastname@example.org.
 Please be aware that some email programs may block the reply as spam--you must add our address to your address book or check your junk email.

-To send payment or requests by regular mail, please use the following address:
+To send payment and requests by regular mail, please use the following address:

 Adams Memorial Library